A family from Provence

 THE CHÂTEAU BARBEYROLLES

 Barbeyrolles was acquired in 1977 by Régine Sumeire.
-This twelve hectare vineyard located at the foot of the village in Gassin, is a preserved spot of magical beauty in the gulf of Saint-Tropez.
+This twelve hectare vineyard located at the foot of the village in Gassin, is an oasis of natural beauty in the gulf of Saint-Tropez.
 It was painted by numerous artists including Charles Camoin.

 This sleeping vineyard required a lot of patience and hardworking.
 The first bottle of the Château Barbeyrolles dated from 1982.
 In 2004 and 2005, a new cellar has been build, following the principles of gravity winemaking, with two Coquard champagnes presses.